charlesfranciscodev/csgames-bell-2018/README.md

 * [BP:1] As an extraterrestrial user, I can watch a video
 * [BP:3] As an extraterrestrial user, I can play an asset that is available
 * [BP:?]
 As an extraterrestrial user, I should not be able to stream a video that does not fit my profile
+* As an extraterrestrial user, I can add a filter to the stream.

 ## Completed Required API Routes
 * **PUT** `/bell/authentication`